 Abraham’s fears in dealing with the king of Sodom in Genesis 14:18-15:1, King Amaziah’s fear over money in 2 Chronicles 25:9 and Hebrews 13:5 illustrate that God can easily provide for us what we need.

 1 Chronicles 29:9, Psalm 112:9, Proverbs 11:24-25, Luke 14:33.
 2 Corinthians 8:9, 9:6 .

-Fear is a major opponent to the life of faith in God and overcoming that fear is the main reason we want to mature in giving.
-When we give freely and generously we are facing and overcoming our fear of lack and building faith in our God that He will provide for our every need.
+Fear is a major opponent to the life of faith in God.
+Overcoming that fear is the main reason we want to mature in giving.
+When we give freely and generously we are facing and overcoming our fear of lack.
+We are also building faith in our God that He will provide for our every need.
 The more generous you become the more you are becoming like Jesus.
 Keep in mind that generosity also needs to be tied to wisdom and love so that you mature in giving and are not used by unscrupulous people and those with the spirit of poverty.

 Exodus 36:3-6.
 2 Corinthians 9:7.

 Being a cheerful giver and not giving in a begrudging manner deals with our inner attitude towards our possessions.
 To mature in giving means that our possessions no longer possess us but God begins to possess us.
-When you can give cheerfully, with gladness, the process of letting go of your possessions internally has begun and will mature over time.
+When you can give cheerfully, with gladness, the process of letting go of your possessions internally has begun.
+This will mature over time.

 In Leviticus 3:16-17 God allowed the people to celebrate with their offerings (Nehemiah 8:8-12).
 The feast is to be a rest from giving where God gives back to you what you have already offered.